First COVID-19 vaccines administered in Wyoming, marking "a turning point" in pandemic

 Although it could be a few more months before the vaccine is widely available to the public, Thayn encouraged everyone to take it when possible.
 The vaccine must be given in two doses 21 days apart, and she received a card Tuesday that documents when she got her first dose.

-Thayn was among five staff members at the county health department to receive the vaccine, and a few nurses and doctors at Cheyenne Regional Medical Center were expected to receive the vaccine Tuesday afternoon.
+Thayn was among five staff members at the county health department to receive the vaccine, and a few nurses and doctors at Cheyenne Regional Medical Center got vaccinated the same afternoon.

+In total, Laramie County received 975 doses of the state’s initial supply of nearly 5,000 doses.

 “While we’re excited and we do think this is a positive step, the amount of available vaccine is going to be small for a while, so we have established priority groups,” Deti said.
 “Our initial priority groups are primarily healthcare workers and long-term care residents ...
 It’s kind of hard for us to predict exactly who’s going to be starting to get what (and) when at this point.”